onomatopoetica/react-reading-list/README.md

 # React Reading List

 #### A simple form for users to save book title, author and synopsis in a list of books they would like to read.
+Learning to connect a React app to MongoDB (using MongoDB Atlas).
 This app is deployed to [Heroku](https://polar-springs-69410.herokuapp.com/).